chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 - `AAPL,ig-platform-id 07009B3E`

 This only enabled the DisplayPort.
 In order to enable the HDMI port, I had to add additional framebuffer data.
+The DVI port has not been tested yet.

 ### Kernel - Add

 - Added `IntelMausi.kext`for Intel Ethernet.

-- `CPUFriend.kext` and `CPUFriendDataProvider.kext` not yest tested
+- Not yest tested`CPUFriend.kext` and `CPUFriendDataProvider.kext`

 - Added the USB related kexts described in Post-Install.